 6. #Girlboss by Sophia Amoruso

-About the Book: #Girlboss is the autobiography for Nasty Gal creator Sophia Amoruso.
+About the Book: #Girlboss is the New York Times Bestseller’s autobiography for Nasty Gal creator Sophia Amoruso.
 While she was not a blogger, her story of how she started Nasty Gal with an eBay store is very reminiscent of the blog life.

 Why You Should Read It: Sophia often talks about how people underestimated her in her business, calling it her unfunded startup.
 I loved this terminology and how she described her starting a million-dollar business without a single investor.
 I love her hustle and how much she talks about the crazy things she did to get her business to where it is now.